bsaragoca01/Sono_Gravity_MICCAI/README.md

 ```
 ### Step 4 - Prediction:
 To Test the model trained or evaluate the Validation phase per image, the predict.py scripts must be used.
 The same adaptations performed in train.py scripts must be also used here.
-However, in these scripts batch size, optimizers, epoch numbers and learning rate are not needed to be adjusted since the introduced data is going to be predict per file and evaluated per file.
+However, in these scripts batch size, optimizers, epoch numbers and learning rate are not needed to be adjusted since the introduced data is going to be predictedo per file and evaluated per file.

 The --load command must be used to upload the .pth file with the model's weights saved to be used in the prediction.